Vizzuality/vizzuality/content/projects/antarctic.md

 ---
-title:       Antarctic Field Guide.
+title:       Antarctic Field Guide
 short_title: Antarctic Field Guide
-summary:     ''
+summary:     Prepare for Antarctic Adventures
-description: Prepare for Antarctic Adventures.
+description: 'Pure HTML5 and javascript provides an interactive interface into data about the Antarctic'
 link:        http://afg.scarmarbin.be
 link_short:  afg.scarmarbin.be
 client:      SCAR-MarBIN and ANTABIF